faberuser/epis-bot/README.md

     * `guide_id` - the server's id.
     * `categories` - ids of **CATEGORIES**
     * `kre_invite` - server invite url
     ###### Discord Bot can only access content in a server if it's already in it.
-If your bot is unable to join KRE, i made a (backup of it)[https://discord.gg/4j9vtD28p5].
+If your bot is unable to join KRE, i made a [backup of it](https://discord.gg/4j9vtD28p5).
 You can join and follow the instruction there.
     #
     > #### API
     *Chat module which let you able to talk with the bot by mention it*